goodguyry/bella/README.md

 #### Git-free

-Download the files into the directory of your chosing.
+Download the files into the directory of your chosing and run the setup file (with no options).

 ```bash
 curl -#L https://github.com/goodguyry/bella/tarball/master | tar -xzv --strip-components 1 --exclude={README.md,LICENSE} && source setup